ryonaldteofilo/BitThief/README.md

 ## BitThief
-Unity-based mobile top-down thief simulator game.
+Unity-based mobile top-down thief simulator game. <br />
-Note: I lost the project file, only managed to find the scripts.
-Will have to revive this project at some point :P
+(Note: I lost the project file, only managed to find the scripts.
+Will have to revive this project at some point :P)

 ## Demo
 https://youtu.be/7kdHsVF5Ot4